Frequently Asked Questions

 Unlike hotels, the Ronald McDonald House allows each family only one room.
 The number of people that can stay in the room is dependant on the size of the available room.
 Each individual guest family is responsible for cleaning their own room, including linens.

 The Ronald McDonald House is a community living setting.
-There are many communal areas including living and dining areas as well as a full-size kitchen, where you can watch TV, prepare and enjoy a meal.
+There are communal areas, including living and dining areas as well as a full-size kitchen, where you can watch TV, prepare and enjoy a meal.
 In addition, each family is given secure storage space, with a refrigerator, in the kitchen area for personal items including food, drink, or medicine.
-It should be noted, eating is not permitted in the bedrooms.

 Can I have a pet while staying at the House?

-Only certified service animals are allowed to stay with a guest family.
+Only service animals are allowed to stay with a guest family.

 Can I come and go as I please?